Heka: the Ancient Egyptian God of Magic and Medicine

 To an ancient Egyptian, magic was everything.
 Magic was the force that helped create the world, it sustained the world, it protected the inhabitants of the world, and it kept the people connected to the gods, both in this life and the afterlife.
 At the center of that divine and transcending power was a deity known as Heka.

 Known as the god of magic and medicine, Heka was an omnipresent deity that kept everything in the world and the afterlife ticking.
-He was present at every stage of the individual’s life and in the afterlife.
+He was present at every stage of the individual’s life as well as in the afterlife.

 Heka was not only a god, but he was also the personification of magic in itself.
 He was a concept as well as the practice of magic itself.
 He was the force that priests and physicians called upon during their rituals.